fiduswriter/simple-datatables/ajax.md

     ajax: {
         url: "some/url/data.json",
         load: function(xhr) {
-            // process and/or the response data
+            // process and return the response data
         }
     }
 });